CityOfDetroit/iet/src/posts/open-data-year-end-2018.md

 ## New datasets

-- Construction contracts who are currently registered or licensed with BSEED:
+- Construction contractors who are currently registered or licensed with BSEED:
 - Vacant Property Ordinance (VPO) Cases that were previously lumped together with rental ordinance data, but are now split out into their own datasets:
   - Registrations:
   - Certifications: